Logical Relations as Types: Proof-Relevant Parametricity for Program Modules: Conclusions and future work

 In the present version of \ModTT{} we chose to force all ``object language'' types to be purely dynamic, in the sense that $\SigDyn{t}$ always has a trivial static component.
 This design, inspired by the actual behavior of ML languages with weak structure sharing (SML '97, OCaml, and \OneML), is by no means forced: by allowing types to classify values with non-trivial static components, we could reconstruct the ``half-spectrum'' dependent types available in current versions of Haskell~\citep{eisenberg:2016:thesis}.

-Taking Reynolds's dictum\footnote{``Type structure is a syntactic discipline for enforcing levels of abstraction''~\citep{reynolds:1983}.} seriously, we believe that the phase distinction is the prototype for any number of \emph{levels of abstraction}, each corresponding to a different open modality.
+Allowing programs to have a non-trivial static component is also necessary to support \emph{abstraction} in the presence of applicative functors like $\Con{MkSet}$, as pointed out by \citet{rossberg-russo-dreyer:2014}.
+Under the current strong static--dynamic phase distinction, abstraction for applicative functors can still be achieved by ``tainting'' every value declaration with an abstract type component, but there is reason to be skeptical this is \emph{in fact} more desirable than simply achieving abstraction directly from general type dependency.
+In light of both Idris~2 and Lean~4~\citep{brady:2021,de-moura-ullrich:2021}, it would indeed be very hard to argue today that full-spectrum type dependency presents any unsurmountable problems for compilation of general-purpose programming languages.

+Neither does it appear forced that module \emph{commands} should be statically connected (except simply to reproduce the behavior of existing ML languages); the original difficulty inherent in the question of when two impure modules are identified by sharing seems to be already resolved by the modal separation of effects \`a la \citet{moggi:1991}.
+Decoupling static connectivity from computational effects significantly simplifies the theory of program modules.
+Future ML languages may expose \emph{closed} modalities like $\MDyn$ to enable more flexible and fine-grained imposition of non-interference.